theAfricanQuant/langchain-generative-ai/README.md

 # langchain-generative-ai
 Working thru Generative AI with LangChain

-I am following thru the book, [Generatiive Ai with Langchain by Ben Auffarth](https://github.com/benman1/generative_ai_with_langchain).
+I am following thru the book, [Generatiive AI with Langchain](https://github.com/benman1/generative_ai_with_langchain) by Ben Auffarth.
 I am using the book to learn how to use OpenAI's GPT-3 and Huggingface's Transformers to create a chatbot.
 I am also using the book to learn how to use the OpenAI API and the Huggingface Hub API.

 Here is how I would setup my environment to work thru the book.
 Mine has a lil more twist to it because I am using a different environment manager, to manage my environment.